All Programs

 Q Social Hour

-Gather at TWI for queer companionship, connection, and fun.
+Every other week, we will gather at TWI for queer companionship, connection, and fun.
 Each session features a different type of “parallel play” to facilitate easy socializing and learn new creative skills.
 Past sessions have featured adult coloring, game night, art night, and a journaling night.
-Led by Lisa Gaudet.
+Led by Hyacinth Bellerose and Laura Haney.

 Click here to register.